tommasosansone91/basic-social-network/dev_docs/install_on_raspberrypi.md

     cat requirements.txt | xargs -n 1 pip install

-## Safe install of pillow

-safe install `pillow` before massively installing all the other python modules

-    sudo apt-get install libjpeg-dev zlib1g-dev
-    pip3 install Pillow
-    sudo pip install -U setuptools

-this is valid only for this project

 ## Create the app tables in postgresql via python

 Once the app framework and postgres are both installed, create the tables required by the app to operate correctly.